 NBS’ Take the Lead

 empowers young women aged 16 to 25 to make a positive impact in their communities through the arts.
-With dance as a foundation, the FREE three-day workshop explores leadership theory and practice, and fosters skills and confidence to support participants in taking on leadership roles – now and into the future.
+With dance as a foundation, the FREE workshop explores leadership theory and practice, and fosters skills and confidence to support participants in taking on leadership roles – now and into the future.

 Through participation in the workshop, young women will:

 • Participate in dance workshops by leading and emerging female dance artists

 who represent diverse styles and practices

 • Increase awareness of the important benefits of regular physical activity